csusbdt/app/README.md

         <possibly other fields>
     }

-All incoming ajax requests pass through req_op, which parses the JSON string into a Javascript object, checks the version string and access token for validity, and if valid, forwards the request to another module based on the url.
+All incoming ajax requests pass through _req_op_, which parses the JSON string into a Javascript object, checks the version string and access token for validity, and if valid, forwards the request to another module based on the url.

-For example, when a screen needs to read the game number, it sends a request to __/op/get-num__ with the appVer and accessToken as shown above.
-The data in the message is parsed by req_app.
+For example, when a screen needs to read the game number, it sends a request to _/op/get-num_ with the _appVer_ and _accessToken_ as shown above.
+The data in the message is parsed by _req_app_.
-Then, req_app checks that appVer is current.
+Then, _req_app_ checks that _appVer_ is current.
 If not, then the server returns the following.

     { "badVersion": true }

-If the version is OK, then req_app sends the accessToken to Facebook using the __debug_token__ function of the Facebook open graph interface.
+If the version is OK, then _req_app_ sends the access token to Facebook using the _debug_token_ function of the Facebook open graph interface.
 If the access token is not valid, or if the application is not authorized by the user, then no user id can be determined and the server returns the following response to indicate that login (and/or app